-- b.
-Open the buret stopcock, allow the solution to flow back into the beaker, and close the stopcock.
-Swirl the beaker to homogenize the solution.
-You will now again use a rubber bulb to raise the solution level to the top of the column. - 13.
-You are now ready to start your second trial by repeating Step 11. - a.
+Be sure not to draw the sulfuric acid solution through the pipet tip and into the rubber bulb.

+- 6. You are now ready to start your second trial by repeating Step 11. - a.
 In this repetition, you should use a different (measured!) collection time.
 It is up to you to decide whether to use a longer or shorter time depending on the amount of gas evolved in 10 minutes.